 The Writing Center is provided by the English Department and offers tutoring services throughout the academic year.
-Tutors are readily available to assist students with writing for English and all other courses.
+The director of the Writing Center is readily available to tutor and otherwise assist students with writing for English and all other courses.
 The writing center is located in the Taft Classroom Building room 214.

 The Reading Lab is provided by the English Department to give students in ENG 097 more opportunities to practice reading skills and assess progress in reading.
-The reading lab is located in the Taft Classroom Building room 212.
+The Reading Lab is located in the Taft Classroom Building room 212.